 Surprisingly this is pretty easy.
 Decide what software you will use to create your blog and display it on the web.
 The default choice today is WordPress.
-There are others, and they are fine platforms, but WordPress dominates the world of blogging.
+There are others, and they are fine platforms, but WordPress dominates the world of blogging thanks to its WordPress visual editor.
 Think of it like computer operating systems.
 WordPress is as dominant as if Windows and Apple were combined.
 Thankfully it’s a very powerful platform with lots of options and ways to customize it.
 You can make your blog as unique as you are.

 Choose a Hosting Provider